razoumov/publish/chapel.md

 (1) t.locale.id = the ID of the locale holding the element t of T (should be 0)
 (2) here.id = the ID of the locale on which the code is running (should be 0)
 (3) here.maxTaskPar = the number of cores (max parallelism with 1 task/core) (should be 3)

+**Note**: We already saw some of these variables/functions: numLocales, Locales, here.id here.name, here.numPUs(), here.physicalMemory(), here.maxTaskPar.
+There is also LocaleSpace which returns a numerical index of locales (whereas Locales array contains an entry for each locale).

 ~~~
 config const n = 8;